RJ-Washington/PayFabric-Partner-Implementation/README.md

 # Welcome PayFabric Partners!

-This is an overview of EVO’s payment engine, PayFabric, as well as an outline of basic partner usage and implementation.
+This is an overview of EVO’s payment engine, PayFabric, as well as an outline of basic partner usage and implementation steps designed to provide the fastest route to market.

 # [PayFabric®](https://github.com/PayFabric/Portal/tree/master/PayFabric)